siborg-ads/dsponsor-app/README.md

 - **Auctions**: Tokens can be auctioned in the secondary market with a bidding process:
   - **Bidding**: Interested buyers place bids on the token.
 Each bid represents an offer to buy the token at a specified price.
   - **Bid-to-Earn Mechanism**: In auction-style listings, bids are placed over time.
 The highest bid at the end of the auction wins, and the token is sold to the highest bidder.
 Bidders may also receive rewards or earn status based on their participation and bid amounts.

-##### **Summary**

-1. **Minting**: The process of creating new tokens and specifying their initial attributes.
-2. **Primary Market**: The first sale of tokens, either through direct purchase or auction with reserve and buyout prices.
-3. **Secondary Market**: Subsequent transactions of tokens, which can involve direct buys or auctions with competitive bidding.

-This life cycle ensures that tokens can be efficiently created, sold, and traded, providing flexibility for both initial creators and subsequent buyers and sellers.

 #### Subtilities